 Professional Recognition and Activities

-- 2016 Attorney for Justice Award Winner, Tennessee Supreme Court.
+- Attorney for Justice Award Winner, Tennessee Supreme Court, 2016

-David frequently works with the Legal Aid Society of Middle Tennessee and the Upper Cumberlands, both by actively providing pro bono legal services and by facilitating the law firm’s volunteer efforts.
+David actively provides pro bono legal services and facilitates the law firm’s volunteer efforts with the Legal Aid Society of Middle Tennessee and the Upper Cumberlands.
 In October 2016, the Tennessee Supreme Court recognized David’s efforts by awarding him the 2016 Attorney for Justice Pro Bono Service Award.

-A Memphian by birth, David provides financial support for the efforts of the University of Memphis’ First Scholars program and by involvement in the University of Memphis Alumni Club (Nashville Chapter).
+A Memphian by birth, David provides financial support for the efforts of the University of Memphis’ First Scholars program and is involved in the University of Memphis Alumni Club (Nashville Chapter).

-David is a frequent speaker and author on issues in the law and, at the request of a number of organizations and bar associations, has served the profession by providing education to the bar and by developing and teaching continuing legal education courses for a variety of audiences.
+David is a frequent speaker and author on issues of the law for a number of organizations and bar associations.
+He has served the profession by providing education to the bar and by developing and teaching continuing legal education courses for a variety of audiences.

 - “Chapter 363”Is Chapter 11 now Chapter 363?, Turnaround Management Association of Tennessee, 2017